Causes of Diabetic Retinopathy

-Pregnancy can precipitate or worsen retinopathy in women with diabetes who take insulin, so any such woman considering pregnancy should discuss the risks with her doctor.
+Pregnancy can precipitate or worsen retinopathy in women with diabetes who take insulin, so any such woman considering pregnancy should discuss the risks with their doctor.
 Your doctor will usually recommend an eye exam before pregnancy, a second exam during the first trimester, and additional exams at intervals based on the status of your retinopathy.
 Women who suddenly develop diabetes during a pregnancy (gestational diabetes) are not at risk of developing retinopathy during the pregnancy.

 High blood pressure, high blood cholesterol, and obesity can all promote diabetic retinopathy and should be treated.
 Smoking is also a culprit: Consult with your doctor about methods for quitting.
 Never ignore the symptoms of infection, which can worsen diabetic retinopathy.
 Cataract surgery can affect existing retinopathy, too, so discuss the timing of treatments for retinopathy and cataracts with your doctor.